jameshughes89/cs102/source/topic9.rst

 For next time
 =============

-* Read Chapter X of your text
+* Read Chapter 2 of your text
+    * 14 pages